tarraneh/SyncMCMC/README.md

 - `run_all_epochs.py`: Performs the full parameter estimate analysis on 16 epochs of data, produces plots, and outputs results to files.
 Requires that paths to all data files are specified in the script.
 - `plot_time_evolution.py`: Plots time evolution of parameter estimates from outputs produced by run_all_epochs.py.
 - `equipartition.py`: Calculates various physical parameters based on parameter estimates from outputs produced by run_all_epochs.py.
+- `all_classes.py`: Contains classes used throughout the repository.
+- `model.py`: Contains all four synchrotron models and their respective likelihood functions.
+- `read_data_io.py`: Contains function which reads in and parses a data file.
+- `runmcmc.py`: Contains function which executes parallel tempered Markov Chain Monte Carlo sampling

 ### Usage